Annie Chapman: Medical testimony

-Chapman's throat had been cut from left to right so deeply the bones of her vertebral column bore striations, and she had been disembowelled, with a section of the flesh from her stomach being placed upon her left shoulder and another section of skin and flesh—plus her small intestines—being removed and placed above her right shoulder.
-The morgue examination revealed that part of her uterus and bladder was missing.
-Chapman's protruding tongue and swollen face led Dr Phillips to believe that she may have been asphyxiated with the handkerchief around her neck before her throat was cut, and that her murderer had held her chin as he performed this act.
-As there was no blood trail leading to the yard, he was certain that she was killed where she was found.
+Chapman's throat had been cut from left to right with such force that striations were visible on the bones of her vertebral column, and she had been disembowelled, with one section of abdominal flesh placed on her left shoulder and another section, together with part of her small intestines, placed above her right shoulder.
+The post-mortem examination revealed that part of her uterus and bladder was missing.
+Chapman's protruding tongue and swollen face led Dr Phillips to believe she may have been asphyxiated with the handkerchief around her neck before her throat was cut, and that her murderer had held her chin while inflicting the wound.
+As there was no blood trail leading into the yard, he was certain she had been killed where she was found.

-Phillips concluded that Chapman suffered from a long-standing lung disease, that she was sober at the time of her death, and that she had not consumed alcoholic beverages for at least some hours before death.
-He was of the opinion that the murderer must have possessed anatomical knowledge to have sliced out her reproductive organs in a single movement with a blade about 6–8 inches (15–20 cm) long.
-However, the idea that the murderer possessed surgical skill was dismissed by other experts.
-As her body was not examined extensively at the scene, it has also been suggested that the organ was removed by mortuary staff, who took advantage of bodies that had already been opened to extract organs that they could then sell as surgical specimens.
-In his summing up, Coroner Baxter raised the possibility that Chapman was murdered deliberately to obtain the uterus, on the basis that an American had made enquiries at a London medical school for the purchase of such organs.
-The Lancet rejected Baxter's suggestion, scathingly pointing out "certain improbabilities and absurdities", and saying it was "a grave error of judgement".
-The British Medical Journal was similarly dismissive, and reported that the physician who requested the samples was a highly reputable doctor, unnamed, who had left the country 18 months before the murder.
-Baxter dropped the theory and never referred to it again.
-The Chicago Tribune claimed the American doctor was from Philadelphia, and author Philip Sugden later speculated that the man in question was the notorious Francis Tumblety.
+Phillips concluded that Chapman suffered from a long-standing lung disease, that she was sober at the time of her death, and that she had not consumed alcohol for several hours beforehand.
+He believed the murderer must have possessed anatomical knowledge to remove her reproductive organs in a single movement with a blade about 6–8 inches (15–20 cm) long.
+Other medical experts dismissed the suggestion that the killer had surgical skill.
+As her body had not been examined extensively at the scene, it has also been suggested that the missing organ may have been removed by mortuary staff, who sometimes took advantage of bodies already opened to extract organs for sale as surgical specimens.
+In his summing up, coroner Baxter raised the possibility that Chapman had been murdered deliberately to obtain the uterus, citing enquiries made by an American at a London medical school regarding the purchase of such organs.
+The Lancet rejected Baxter's theory, criticising its "certain improbabilities and absurdities", and calling it "a grave error of judgement".
+The British Medical Journal was similarly dismissive, reporting that the physician who had requested the samples was a reputable doctor who had left the country eighteen months before the murder.
+Baxter subsequently abandoned the theory and never referred to it again.
+The Chicago Tribune claimed the American doctor was from Philadelphia, and author Philip Sugden later speculated that the man in question may have been Francis Tumblety.

-Discussing Chapman's time of death, Dr Phillips estimated that she had died either at or before 4:30 a.m., contradicting the inquest eyewitnesses Richardson, Long and Cadosch, all of whom indicated Chapman's murder had occurred after this time.
-However, Victorian methods of estimating the time of death of an individual, such as measuring body temperature, were crude by modern methodology.
-Phillips himself highlighted at the inquest that Chapman's body temperature could have cooled more quickly than normally expected.
+Regarding the time of death, Dr Phillips estimated that Chapman had died at or before 4:30 am, contradicting the testimony of Richardson, Long, and Cadosch, all of whom indicated the murder had occurred later.
+Victorian methods of estimating the time of death, such as assessing body temperature, were imprecise by modern standards, and Phillips himself acknowledged at the inquest that Chapman's body may have cooled more rapidly than expected.